FizzyGalacticus/fizzygalacticus.github.io/src/content/posts/quarantine-life.md

 So I've been trying to fix myself, fill my personal void and find an identity that I can comfortably call "me".
 The problem I've since faced is that I don't exactly have experience outside of my "norm", so I'm basically starting from scratch with everything I do.
 I also have a problem with trying to understand exactly how something works before I can use it to my satisfaction.
 I understand that everyone must start somewhere and that learning something new takes time, but it's this very reason why I cannot bring myself to commit.
 I'm stuck in the cyclic process of wasting time trying to find something to not waste my time.

-I've attempted learning new programming lanuages, finally learning some game development (something I've always wanted to do), and learning some Docker.
+I've attempted learning new programming languages, finally learning some game development (something I've always wanted to do), and learning some Docker.
 However, with each new endeavor I find myself learning just enough to scratch the surface, ultimately getting frustrated at how much more I will have to put in.
 Even now with this blog, I find myself going back through the settings and tweaking things instead of actually writing something, _anything_, down.

 **tl;dr**: This blog is my latest venture to help me find my purpose.